Ansams210/OsTicketLab/README.md

-<h1>JWipe - OsTicket Home Lab</h1>
+<h1>  OsTicket Home Lab</h1>

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+This lab provides an overview of how to create a  workflow environment involved in the processing of a ticket from the initial intake to the eventual resolution within the open-source help desk ticketing system osTicket.
 <br />